pdcavanagh/100-days-of-code/log.md

 **Today's Progress**: Clean install of Ionic framework

 **Thoughts:** This is one of those time where it's like, "Oh, this will be fast."
 No. I spent a good part of my evening tracking down dependency errors and uninstalling and reinstalling various parts of node, npm, cordova, and ionic.
+It worked though!